 Quite a few years ago, I had it on good authority that the anabolic window, in which to consume a protein shake, only lasted twenty minutes post workout.

 Secondly – and perhaps worse – I believed that the quicker I got the protein in to me, the more advantageous it was.
+This was plant based or non meat protein.

 I was like a cartoon, dropping the last dumbbell on the rack and barging to the locker room thinking for all the world that my muscles were in atrophy unless I saved them with my chocolate fudge protein elixir.